yashrane015/bottle_web_starter/README.md

-# bottle_web_starter
+# Bottle_web_starter
-Starter project for a bottle website
+Starter project for a bottle website.